Elephant and Other Stories: Errand

 Anton Chekhov is with his friend the publisher Aleksey Suvorin at a restaurant when blood comes out of his mouth.
 He is visited in bed after the incident by his sister and by Leo Tolstoy, with whom he discusses the soul.
 He is diagnosed with tuberculosis.
 He goes to Berlin to meet the physician Karl Ewald Hasse, but leaves in anger when he is told his case is hopeless.
 He tells his mother and sister that he will soon recover, knowing this to be false.
 He becomes delirious one night and his wife calls a doctor called Schwöhrer.
 He is about to call others, but Chekhov tells him that it is pointless, so instead he orders three glasses of champagne from the hotel.
 They each have one, and Chekhov says that it is a long time since he has had champagne, before he dies.
 His wife asks to be alone with him before news spreads, and Schwöhrer agrees to prevent anyone knowing temporarily and leave them.
 The young man who brought the champagne then returns and brings a vase of roses.
 She pays him to bring a distinguished mortician, but act naturally, as if engaged on a simple errand.
 He picks up the vase to take with him, and then uses his other hand to pick up the champagne cork on the floor.

+Reception

+Adam Begley of the London Review of Books assessed Elephant as "seven exquisitely crafted stories; all of them provide eloquent testimony to the authority of his prose."